-Once you have finished washing them, you can now put your cat onto the towel and fold it around them.
+Once you have finished washing your kitty, you can now put them onto the towel and fold it around them.
 Dry as much of their body as you can – or as much as they will allow you at this stage!
 If your cat has long hair, you can try using a blow-dryer on them, but if it proves to be too scary, you should avoid this drying method.

 If you have a cat who is impossible to bathe in water, you could always look into dry shampoos.
 Choose an area where you would like to bathe them.
 An enclosed area like a bathroom works well.
 Start by brushing your pet thoroughly using a stiff brush to remove loose hair and debris that has got trapped in their fur.
 Start by shaking a small amount onto your pet’s fur to ensure they don’t have a negative reaction.
 You can either use a soft brush or your fingers to massage the formula into your cat’s fur.
 Continue until their body has been properly covered.
 The shampoo needs to set for around 20 minutes – or as long as 50 minutes if your pet’s fur is particularly dirty.
-Once the job is done, you can brush your pet thoroughly to remove the formula.
+Once the job is done, you can brush your pet thoroughly to remove the excess formula.

 Q: Can I Use Human Shampoo on my Cat?

 Q: Can I Use Dish Soap on my Cat?

-A: In certain situations, dish soap can be used on your cat.
-However, it is not something which you should use on a regular basis.
-Dish soap is useful in removing fleas, skunk spray, and oil-based substances.
-But since it has a very drying effect, it is something which should be reserved for emergencies rather than washing on a regular basis.
-If you are going to use it, you should choose one which is highly gentle to take out fewer essential oils.
-For regular washing, you should choose a specially formulated shampoo for cats.
+In certain situations, dish soap can be used on your cat.
+However, it is not something that you should use on a regular basis.
+Dish soap is useful in removing fleas, skunk spray, and oil-based substances, but since it has a very drying effect, it is something that should be reserved for emergencies only rather than washing on a regular basis.
+If you are going to use it, you should choose one that is very gentle.
+For regular washing though, you should really stick to specially formulated shampoos for cats.